Singin' in the Rain (musical): 2021 Sadler's Wells Theatre and 2022 UK tour

 The 2012 London production was revived at the Sadler's Wells Theatre from July 30 to September 5, 2021, with Adam Cooper reprising his role of Don Lockwood, Charlotte Gooch as Kathy Selden, Kevin Clifton as Cosmo Brown, and Faye Tozer as Lina Lamont.
 Following the Sadler's Wells run, another UK tour began on March 17, 2022 at the Marlowe Theatre, Canterbury and closed on August 20, 2022 at the Theatre Royal, Plymouth.
 This production was delayed from 2020 due to the COVID-19 pandemic.

 2025 Royal Exchange Theatre

-A new production of the musical was staged Royal Exchange Theatre in Manchester from 29 November 2025 to 18 January 2026.
+A new production of the musical was staged Royal Exchange Theatre in Manchester from 29 November 2025 to 25 January 2026.
 The cast featured Carly Mercedes Dyer as Kathy Selden, Laura Baldwin as Lina Lamont, Danny Collins as Cosmo Brown and Louis Gaunt as Don Lockwood.
 The production was directed by Raz Shaw.

+2027 UK and Ireland tour

+The Chichester Festival Theatre production is set to tour the UK and Ireland in 2027.